FAQs - Carpets

 All new offcuts of carpet will be left on site for your use or disposal.

-We do offer a service where we can have the offcut trimmed to size and whip the edges to for a rug/door mat – details will be on your invoice
+We do offer a service where we can have the offcut trimmed to size and whip the edges to for a rug/door mat – contact your local store for this service

 Cardboard tubes – these can be broken up for disposal however we can return these to our store to be reused in our warehouse.
 Some tubes have been returned and reused that many times we have no alternative but to break them up for disposal.